 After leaving the Dairy Department, the next stop was the back of Publix where there was a truck receiving donations for the homeless and local food banks.

-Students also learnt about recycling here.
+Students also learned about recycling here.

 Publix Recycling Efforts

 Innovations in recycling encouraged us to look beyond traditional materials.
-So, in addition to plastic, cardboard and water savings, Publix is recycling food waste.
+So, in addition to plastic, cardboard, and water savings, Publix is recycling food waste.
 "And we‘re taking our efforts beyond the store, too, by partnering with vendors to ensure that much of the Publix Brand Product packaging is recyclable or made from recycled materials," says the manager tour guide.